 Tree tours are held regularly, but visitors can explore on their own using the self-guided tour available on-line and at the Cemetery office.
-In addition, Newton Cemetery is working with Bartlett Tree Experts on documenting the trees on the property.
-More than 2,500 will be physically tagged, logged into a geo-database, and ultimately made available to the public.
+In addition, Newton Cemetery worked with Bartlett Tree Experts to document the trees on the property.
+More than 2,500 have been physically tagged and logged into a geo-database.
+Search the database using the Arborscope tree inventory tool.

 Visitors also have the unique opportunity to appreciate a rare specimen tree, the Newton Sentry Sugar Maple.
 It is the first identified tree of its kind, discovered at the original Claflin School in Newtonville by J.F.C.
 Hyde, Newton’s first mayor.
 It was moved to its present location in the Cemetery in 1885.
 The Cemetery staff has collaborated with the Arnold Arboretum and Mount Auburn Cemetery to propagate new plants from the original Newton Sentry Maple so more can be planted on the grounds.